astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Summary

-Loads the projectFileRenamerConfiguration from the disk.
+Loads the configuration from the disk.